lchhong2002/dougrepo/VS_Code_Codespace_manual.md

 After the upgrade is complete, review the upgrade report:

-## Phase 5: Customized Assessment Report
+## Phase 6: Customized Assessment Report- OPTIONAL ITEM
 The data files for the App Modernization assessment report are saved by default in the following directory:
 ./.github/appmod/appcat